monome/docs/serialosc/linux.md

 Install to a different path?
 Change the above to match your preference.
 You can enable serialoscd to start at boot by running `systemctl --user enable serialoscd.service` which will start the daemon at each login.

 To manually start and stop, this works like any other systemd unit, for example to start manually `systemctl --user start serialoscd.service` will do.

+This is not needed if you install the binary package.

 ## Notes